mui/material-ui/docs/pages/blog/2021-q1-update.md

   You can find all these icons under the `@material-ui/icons` package.

 - 🦴 We have migrated a couple of components to the `@material-ui/unstyled` package.
-  The package aims to host the unstyled and headless (hooks) components.
+  The aim of the package is to host the unstyled and headless (hooks) components.
   So far, you can only find:

   - Backdrop